Alpesh-Jadav/Disneyplus-clone/README.md

     => React Router

-* Many places image links of original web are used.
+Many places image links of original web are used.

-* additional dependencies *
+additional dependencies *

     "@material-ui/core": "^4.11.0",
     "@material-ui/icons": "^4.9.1",

+you can lern how make web mobile friendly.